3 Warning Signs That Your Boss Is Abusive

 It's uncalled-for in any way, shape, or form to excuse the belittling or humiliating of another human being.

-Your boss has absolutely no right whatsoever to yell at you in front of others, or behind closed doors.
+Your boss has no right to yell at you in front of others, or behind closed doors.
 Yelling should never be tolerated.

-Talking to you disrespectfully and verbally trying to undermine your confidence, should also be strictly prohibited.
-Whether your boss is in a bad mood or not it doesn't matter.
-As well, it doesn't matter what they think you might have done, there is no excuse.
+Talking to you disrespectfully and verbally trying to undermine your confidence should also be strictly prohibited.
+Whether your boss is in a bad mood or not doesn't matter, and it doesn't matter what they think you might have done: there is no excuse.

 Those who take pleasure out of making others feel degraded, do so to achieve a sense of empowerment or superiority.
 This often stems from deep-rooted insecurities.

 Once this behavior starts, it only gets worse.